bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

-Now that we are able to generate a receive address we can get some testnet bitcoin from one of the public testnet faucets like https://coinfaucet.eu/en/btc-testnet/ or https://bitcoinfaucet.uo1.net/ and https://testnet-faucet.mempool.co/
+Now that we are able to generate a receive address we can get some testnet bitcoin from one of the public [testnet faucets](https://coinfaucet.eu/en/btc-testnet/)

-After we send and transaction is confirmed we will need to sync wallet before we can see the new balance.
+After we send and after the transaction is confirmed we will need to sync wallet before we can see the new balance from the received transaction.

 ## Restoring wallet